 - Social media analysis for improved mental health

 Toby Playpad is a novel, cost-effective and flexible framework for early intervention, facilitating therapy for children with autism.
-The research resulted in the release of an iPad app in September 2012.
-This app is now being used by more than 7000 users worldwide.
-The work won the International Education – Research Engagement Award (Victorian Government) in 2013; and the Geelong Chamber of Commerce Smart Technology Award in 2012.
+Our fundamental research resulted in the release of an iPad app in September 2012 that is now used by more than 7000 people worldwide.
+A uniquely adaptive early intervention program for children with autism, TOBY Playpad monitors each child’s performance on tasks from a complex syllabus and adjusts lesson delivery to each and every child.
+Parent feedback tells us that, thanks to TOBY, their children are learning new social, cognitive and sensory skills.
+The technology won the International Education – Research Engagement Award (Victorian Government) in 2014 and the Geelong Chamber of Commerce Smart Technology Award in 2012.
 It has also triggered two clinical trials, led by the Telethon Child Health Institute.

 Applied Artificial Intelligence Institute